ibmruntimes/node-racf/README.md

 # RACF
-This NodeJS module enables your application to validate against RACF
+This NodeJS module enables your application to validate against SAF/RACF

 ## Installation